yezkez10/tp/docs/UserGuide.md

 Format: `find_appt [/n KEYWORD [MORE_KEYWORDS]...][/on DATE]`

-* NAME: One or more keywords to filter by the patient's name (e.g. `John Simba` will search for appointments of patients whose name contains `John` or `Simba`).
+* `NAME`: One or more keywords to filter by the patient's name (e.g. `John Simba` will search for appointments of patients whose name contains `John` or `Simba`).
 It must be non-empty alphanumeric characters and spaces.
-* DATE: Date of the appointment to filter by in the format dd-MM-yyyy (e.g. `01-01-2024`).
+* `DATE`: Date of the appointment to filter by in the format dd-MM-yyyy (e.g. `01-01-2024`).

 <box type="info" seamless>